nanomq/nanomq/docs/en_US/config-description/gateway.md

 ## SOME/IP Gateway

-NanoMQ now supports SOME-IP data communication based on the AUTOSAR standard via the SOME/IP Gateway.
+NanoMQ now supports SOME/IP data communication based on the AUTOSAR standard via the SOME/IP Gateway.

 ### **Example Configuration**